drewpav/SQF_analysis/README.md

 # SQF_analysis
-Analysis of New York's SQF procedures using Ripley's K and DBSCAN in R.
+Analysis of New York's SQF procedures using spatial analysis techniques in R.